Gothol/designv2/REVISION.md

 * Moved content from kmom01.less to layout.less and base.less.
 * Deleted unnecessary selectors.
 * Moved responsive.less and responsive_default.less to new folder responsive.
-* Changed kmom01_v2 less to include layout base and responsive instead om default-files
+* Changed kmom01_v2 less to include layout, base and responsive instead om default-files

 Version 1.0.1 (2019-11-12)
 -----------------------------------